The Art and Beauty of Voting Power: Concluding remarks

 \section{Concluding remarks}

 The illustrations in Section~\ref{sec:Bilder} exhibit the hidden beauty of weighted voting in committees.
-However, the~-- at least to us: artistically appealing~-- geometry and changes of colors as the relative voting weights $\mathbf{\bar w}$ or the score $s$ that a voting rule $r^s$ attributes to the mid-ranked alternative are varied have substantive implications.
+However, the artistically appealing (at least to us) geometry and changing colors have substantive implications.
 They reveal structural properties of collective decision making in politics and economics.

 Take, for instance, the large blue triangles in the panel for $s=0$.
 As pointed out already, they correspond to dictatorship of one player.
 Namely, if some player's voting weight slightly exceeds 50\%~-- because a shareholder has acquired a small majority stake in a corporation, committee seats are awarded in proportion to population shares in an ethnically polarized society with one majority and several large minorities, etc.~-- then all plurality decisions correspond to the top-preference of that player.
 This is not the case for many other scoring rules: consider different levels of $s$ and watch how the blue triangle shrinks from panel to panel.
 The shrinkage documents how basing decisions on more than just the top preference over all candidates makes collective choice more `inclusive'.
 For instance, adopting Borda's rule instead of taking plurality decisions turns a previous dictator with $\bar w_i$ slightly above 50\% into just a very dominant player.
 Player~$i$ can swing the joint decision for many but no longer for all preference configurations under Borda's rule.
 Antiplurality awards dictatorial influence not even to a player who has a perfect monopoly of votes.
 The player's relative weight of 100\% makes it impossible for the respective worst-ranked candidate to win but with lexicographic tie-breaking relatively few perturbations of the dominant player's preferences alter the winner.